rephus/CV/cv.md

 * JEE development in several projects, as part of teams and autonomously
 * UI with IceFaces, Jboss Richfaces, ADF and Woodstock frameworks
 * GIS system development in JEE using MapServer for custom street location service
-* Installation, configuration and maintenance of IBM servers with Windows Server 2008 R2 and CentOS
+* Devops: Installation, configuration and maintenance of IBM servers with Windows Server 2008 R2, CentOS and VMWare VSphere hypervisor 5.0
 * Administration of Oracle, MySQL and PostgreSQL databases
 * Application servers Glassfish v2/v3 and Oracle weblogic
-* VMWare VSphere hypervisor 5.0 administration
 * Product presentations (inside and outside the company)
-* Internal training
 * Manager role in some projects

 ## Attitudes

+* Extremely efficient developer, perfect balance between speed and test coverage.
 * Enthusiast and curious: continously learning and trying new technologies and languages on my sparte time
-* High-speed learner
-* Motivation to solve difficult problems
+* Motivation to solve difficult problems and build complex features
 * Friendly person, excellent working with teams, as well as independently
-* Result oriented, massive efficiency in achieving solutions
 * Capable of managing small teams, and mentoring people, both technical and not technical

 ## Personal projects

 I am constantly playing with technology in my spare time, including not only application development but also hardware projects and games.
-You can see my full portfolio on [Coconauts.net](http://coconauts.net), and [Github.com/rephus](https://github.com/rephus) but some of the highlights include
+You can see my full portfolio on [Coconauts.net](http://coconauts.net/projects), and [Github.com/rephus](https://github.com/rephus) but some of the highlights include

 * [Retrophies](http://retrophies.win), a web emulator of NES games with Achievements and multiplayer gameplay via websockets.